PropTechTools/PTT-API-Solutions/README.md

 # PTT API-Solutions
 End user manual for using the PTT API-Solutions

-The "Macrolage" module enables the processing request of a meaningful macro location description including all relevant and current economic and statistical key figures for any desired municipality in Germany.
+The "Macrolage" module enables the processing request of a meaningful macro location description including all relevant and current economic and statistical key figures for any desired community in Germany.

 ## PTT API: Macrolage

 ### 1) `D`eveloping and `T`esting `E`nvironment (DTE)

-**Attention:** The user and api-key shown below belong to a test account whose request range is limited to five municipalities only.
+**Attention:** The user and api-key shown below belong to a test account whose request range is limited to five communities only.
 <br/>
 <br/>
 **Test-User:** test.user@proptechtools.de